Jenin82/hacker-rank-tch/README.md

 # Here is my HackerRank Solutions

->The repository contains the solutions to various HackerRank problems.Organize the solutions so they are easy to navigate and understand.
-Each solution includes a reference to the problem statement and is well-documented to explain the logic and approach.
+>The repository contains the solutions to various HackerRank problems.
+Each solution includes a reference to the problem statement and is well-documented, to explain the logic and approach.

 ## Solution Approach

->In the "Solution Approach" section, provide a detailed explanation of your approach to solving the problem.
-Describe the algorithm, data structures, and any key insights that led to your solution.
-This helps others understand your thought process and learn from your solutions.
+>Following are the problems i solved in HackerRank to reach a rank under 10k from 20k.

 ### Problem 1

   - [Problem](https://www.hackerrank.com/challenges/grading/problem?isFullScreen=true)(navigate to the Problem)
   - [Solution](./solution.py) (navigate to the Solution file)
-  <a href="https://example.com" target="_blank" rel="noopener noreferrer">Link text</a>
   - Explanation: (Explain your problem-solving approach in detail)

 ### Problem 2